anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 ![png](/assets/intuitive-harris_13_1.png)

 Yes!
 We successfully get the corners of the image.
-Now if we look at the `corners` matrix, you will notice that corners has extremely large values and other parts have smaller values.
+Now if we look at the `corners` matrix, you will notice that corners have extremely large values and other parts have smaller values.
 Let's threshold it:

 ```python